Live Insight

 Gloria Mark, Daniela Gudith, and Ulrich Klocke at the University of California, Irvine published a study called "The Cost of Interrupted Work: More Speed and Stress."
 They measured how long it takes knowledge workers to return to their original task after being interrupted and found the average was 23 minutes and 15 seconds.
 The finding has been widely cited in workplace productivity literature since its publication.

-Yes, it is conservative.
+Yes, it's conservative.
 The U.S. BLS shows employer benefits average 29 to 32% of total compensation.
 Many organizations actually run higher.
 You can toggle it off in the calculator if you prefer raw salary numbers.

 Share an agenda before the meeting.
 Define the purpose.
 Invite only essential people.
 Assign action items.
 Respect the planned duration.
 Atlassian found only 11% of meetings get rated as "highly productive" by attendees.
 Flowtrace's 2025 data shows 60% of standalone meetings still lack a written agenda.
 The gap between what works and what people actually do is enormous.
-Our diagnostic checklist is based directly on these research findings.
+Our quick check above is based directly on these research findings.

 Absolutely.
 The cost calculation is based on salary time, which applies regardless of where people are sitting.
 Our carbon estimate covers virtual meeting infrastructure.
 In person meetings would add commuting emissions on top of that.